-In addition, we may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters:
+In addition, it may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters:

-- which could not have been raised by objectors at the provisional statement stage: - which in the authority's opinion reflect a change in the operator's circumstances; or - where the premises has not been constructed in accordance with the plan submitted with the application.
+- which could not have been raised by objectors at the provisional statement stage; - which in the authority's opinion reflect a change in the operator's circumstances; or - where the premises has not been constructed in accordance with the plan submitted with the application.
 This must be a substantial change to the plan and this licensing authority notes that it can discuss any concerns it has with the applicant before making a decision.

-10. Reviews:
+13. Reviews

-Requests for a review of a premises licence can be made by interested parties or responsible authorities; however, it is for us to decide whether the review is to be carried-out.
-This will be on the basis of whether the request for the review is relevant to the matters listed below;
+Requests for a review of a premises licence can be made by interested parties or responsible authorities.
+However, it is this authority to decide whether the review is to be carried-out.
+This will be on the basis of whether the request for the review is relevant to the matters listed below:

-- in accordance with any relevant Code of Practice issued by the Gambling Commission; - in accordance with any relevant guidance issued by the Gambling Commission: - reasonably consistent with the licensing objectives; and - in accordance with the authority's statement of principles.
+- In accordance with any relevant Code of Practice issued by the Gambling Commission. - In accordance with any relevant guidance issued by the Gambling Commission. - Is reasonably consistent with the licensing objectives; and - In accordance with the authority's statement of principles.

-The request for the review will also be subject to the consideration by ourselves as to whether the request is frivolous, vexatious, or whether it will certainly not cause us to wish to alter/revoke/suspend the licence, or whether it is substantially the same as previous representations or requests for review.
+The request for the review will also be subject to the consideration by the licensing authority as to whether the request is frivolous, vexatious, or whether it will certainly not cause the authority to wish to alter, revoke or suspend the licence, or whether it is substantially the same as previous representations or requests for review.

-We can also initiate a review of a particular premises licence, or a particular class of premises licence on the basis of any reason which we think is appropriate.
+The authority can also initiate a review of a particular premises licence, or a particular class of premises licence on the basis of any reason which it thinks is appropriate.

-Once a valid application for a review has been received by ourselves, representations can be made by responsible authorities and interested parties during a 28 day period.
-This period begins 7 days after the application is received us, and we will publish notice of the application within 7 days of receipt.
+Once a valid application for a review has been received by the licensing authority, representations can be made by responsible authorities and interested parties during a 28 day period.
+This period begins 7 days after the application has been received us, and the licensing authority will publish notice of the application within 7 days of receipt.

-We must carry out the review as soon as possible after the 28 day period for making representations has passed.
+The licensing authority must carry out the review as soon as possible after the 28 day period for making representations has passed.

-The purpose of the review will be to determine whether we should take any action in relation to the licence.
-If action is justified, the options open to us are:-
+The purpose of the review will be to determine whether the authority should take any action in relation to the licence.
+If action is justified, the options open to it are:

-- (a) add, remove or amend a licence condition imposed by the licensing authority; - (b) exclude a default condition imposed by the Secretary of State or Scottish Ministers (e.g. opening hours) or remove or amend such an exclusion; - (c) suspend the premises licence for a period not exceeding three months; and - (d) revoke the premises licence.
+- a) add, remove or amend a licence condition imposed by the licensing authority; - b) exclude a default condition imposed by the Secretary of State or Scottish Ministers (e.g. opening hours) or remove or amend such an exclusion; - c) suspend the premises licence for a period not exceeding three months; and - d) revoke the premises licence.

-In determining what action, if any, should be taken following a review, we must have regard to the principles set out in section 153 of the Act, as well as any relevant representations.
+In determining what action, if any, should be taken following a review, the authority must have regard to the principles set out in section 153 of the Act, as well as any relevant representations.

-In particular, we may also initiate a review of a premises licence on the grounds that a premises licence holder has not provided facilities for gambling at the premises.
+In particular, the authority may also initiate a review of a premises licence on the grounds that a premises licence holder has not provided facilities for gambling at the premises.
 This is to prevent people from applying for licences in a speculative manner without intending to use them.

-Once the review has been completed, we must, as soon as possible, notify our decision to:
+Once the review has been completed, the licensing authority must, as soon as possible, notify its decision to:

 - the licence holder

 - the applicant for review (if any)

 - the Commission

 - any person who made representations

 - the chief officer of police or chief constable; and

-- Her Majesty's Commissioners for Revenue and Customs
+- His Majesty's Commissioners for Revenue and Customs

-PART C Permits / Temporary & Occasional Use Notice
+PART C Permits/Temporary and Occasional Use Notice